By: Matt Rothman

 The partnership between the JROTC and the United States Department of Defense and Broward County Public Schools is in its 44th year and has involved more than 100,000 JROTC Cadets.

-Also, six candidates from the Broward County Public Schools middle schools were honored for their achievements, and as part of the Pass in Review, Cadets and JROTC Programs all received awards for several categories.
+Also, six candidates from the Broward County Public Schools middle schools were honored for their achievements.
+As part of the Pass in Review, Cadets and JROTC Programs all received awards for several categories.

 Marjory Stoneman Douglas is a Broward County Public School serving students in both Coral Springs and Parkland.